222093271/sit323-sit737-2025-prac2p/README.md

 - Inwang ubong Marshal (222092371)

 ## Project Overview
 Establishing a simple web server by combining **Node.js** with **Express.js** for static HTML hosting is the main task addressed in this project.
-The assignment consists of teaching students Node.js setup procedures and web server creation together with Express.js-based webpage hosting practices which form its primary focus.
+The assignment consists of teaching students Node.js setup procedures and web server creation together with Express.js based webpage hosting practices which form its primary focus.

 ## Process Undertaken

 ### 1. Setting Up the GitHub Repository
-- Through GitHub the `sit737-2025-prac2p` repository was established as the new project management space.
+- Through GitHub, the `sit737-2025-prac2p` repository was established as the new project management space.
 - User-employed GitHub Codespaces functioned as the development environment to enable cloud-based coding and testing.

 ### 2. Initialising the Node.js Project
-- The GitHub Codespace verified the installation of Node.js and npm.
+- The terminal of VS code verified the installation of Node.js and npm.
-- The `package.json` file for project dependency management was automatically created through `npm init -y` command execution for initiating a new Node.js project.
+- The `package.json` file for project dependency management was automatically created through the `npm init -y` command execution for initiating a new Node.js project.

 ### 3. Installing Dependencies
-- Installation of `express` package through `npm install express` produced the necessary component for creating simple web server operations.
+- Installation of the `express` package through `npm install express` produced the necessary component for creating simple web server operations.

 ### 4. Creating the Web Server
 - A `server.js` file was established to shape the Express.js server implementation.
-- The server operated on port `3000` while it delivered static files located at the `public` directory.
+- The server operated on port `3000` while it delivered static files located in the `public` directory.
 - The HTML file received its delivery through Express.js `static` middleware.

 ### 5. Developing the Web Page